LesFerch/WinSetView/doc/v3/Manual.md

 ![image](https://github.com/LesFerch/WinSetView/assets/79026235/f2090713-8df1-45d1-a358-fb4a08af9a0b)

-**Note**: Starting with build 26100.4202, the "Other" option no longer works in Windows 11.
+**Note**: Starting with build 26100.4202, the "Other" option no longer works in Windows 11 for the default Explorer taskbar icon.
+It does continue to work when Explorer is launched via a command line or via a shortcut.
+The default Explorer taskbar icon can be replaced with a shortcut link, but then you will see a second Explorer taskbar icon whenever an Explorer window is open.

 ### Columns